 c.
 F. N. Hamlin, the Superintendent of Bayless Paper Mill, who was on the highway directly below the dam driving to Coudersport.

 d.
-Mr. and Mrs. Adam Broadt, a retired couple from thier residence in the valley below the Dam.
+A retired couple, Mr. and Mrs. Adam Broadt, from at thier residence in the valley below the Dam.

 e.
 Harry Davis, a former Railroad Engineer, who was living at the home of Cora Brook.

 a.
-The telephone workmen who were busy repairing lines across from the Bayless Paper Mill.
+A telephone workman who were busy repairing lines across from the Bayless Paper Mill.

 b.
 Willian Nelson, the town’s grocer who was on Turner Street trying to reach his residence after he heard that the dam had broken.